edgedb/edgedb/docs/edgeql/types.rst

 .. -----------

 ..
 You can create a type union with the pipe operator: :eql:op:`type | type
-.. <TYPEOR>`.
+.. <typeor>`.
 This is mostly commonly used for object types.

 .. .. code-block:: edgeql-repl